msys2/msys2.github.io/web/wiki/MSYS2-installation.md

   1. Installing new packages:
     **`pacman -S <package_names|package_groups>`**
-     For example, `pacman -S make gettext base-devel` In this example <base-devel> is a package group which contains many packages.
+     For example, `pacman -S make gettext base-devel` In this example, `base-devel` is a package group which contains many packages.
 If you try to install a package group, Pacman will ask you whether you want to install one package from the group or all of the packages from the group.
   2. Removing packages:
     **`pacman -R <package_names|package_groups>`**
   3. Searching for packages: